TUDelft-MUDE/2024-files/content/GA_1_7/Force/Report_force.md

 **Question 4**

-Compare the simulated samples and the observations in a scatter plot, then prepare a bulleted list that describes the describes the differences.
+Compare the simulated samples and the observations in a scatter plot, then prepare a bulleted list that describes the differences.
 Is there anything you could improve in the analysis?
 Provide with recommendations to improve the performed analysis.
 They can be both about the univariate distributions and about the propagation of uncertainty method you have used.

 _Hint: Compute the correlation coefficient between H and T for both the observations and the simulated samples._